 REMC has adequate internal control and audit systems for enhancement of efficiency in operations and to ensure compliance with applicable laws, rules and regulations.
-REMC internal audit is conducted by experienced professionals and external audit firms.
+REMC internal audit is conducted by experienced firmed of Chartered Accountants.
 The internal control and audit systems are also reviewed periodically.
-Corrective and preventive measures, whenever necessary are taken up from time to time for continuous improvement

-Effective control and audit systems are implemented on the lines of the parent company i.e. RITES Ltd.
+Corrective and preventive measures, whenever necessary are taken up from time to time for continuous improvement.
+Effective control and audit systems are implemented on the lines of the parent company i.e., RITES Ltd.